gaoqing/http-robust-fetch/README.md

  /**
  * below input arguments for demonstration only
  * @input url, required, the resource destination
+ * @input init object, required, sample properties
- * @input {timeout}, required, here request will wait 3000ms before firing retry request
+ *   {timeout}, required, below example will wait 3000ms before firing retry request
- * @input {maxRequests}, required, here upto 3 requests to fire in case previous requests delayed or not well resolved
+ *   {maxRequests}, required, below example upto 3 requests to fire in case previous requests delayed or not well resolved
- * @input {method/body/headers}...and more, on demand properties, usage refer to `window.fetch`(init config)/`node-fetch`(options config)
+ *   {method/body/headers}...and more, on demand properties, usage refer to `window.fetch`(init config)/`node-fetch`(options config)
- * @input console.log,  optional function, any function accept a string argument *
+ * @input optional function, any function accept a string argument, below example, use console.log *
  * @return a promise resolved with a positive result or a rejected promise if eventually failed **/
-const resultPromise = robustHttpFetchAsPromise(url, {
+const resultPromise = robustHttpFetch(url, {
              timeout: 3000,
              maxRequests: 3,
              method: 'POST',